owas1/shoppingApp/README.md

 16.Allowing the User to Add Ingredients to the Shopping List

+17.Building and Using a Dropdown directive

+18.Closing the dropdown from anywhere

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.

 ## Development server